piParty/plant-parenthood-be/README.md

   - Node.js
   - MongoDB

-## Configuring the Raspberry Pi:
+## RAPBERRY PI CONFIGURATION AND SENSOR SETUP

-### See https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up for detailed information about setting up a Raspberry Pi 4 or follow the directions that follow:
+See https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up for more detailed information about setting up a Raspberry Pi 4

+### GENERAL RASPBERRY PI SET UP

 - Download the NOOBS operating system from [The Raspberry Pi NOOBS download page](https://www.raspberrypi.org/downloads/noobs/) into the root level of a formatted MicroSD card.
 - Eject the Micro SD card from your computer and insert it into the Raspberry Pi.
 - Connect a display, keyboard, mouse, and power to your Raspberry Pi.